Residency & Fellowship Programs

 General application information

-Applicants must be a graduate of a college of pharmacy accredited by the American Council of Pharmaceutical Education, and be eligible for licensure in Washington State.
+Applicants must be a graduate of a college of pharmacy accredited by the Accreditation Council for Pharmacy Education, and be eligible for licensure in Washington State.
 Previous experience in hospital pharmacy practice and a sound academic record are also important considerations.

 Applicants must also demonstrate a commitment to excellent verbal and written communication skills, professionalism and leadership, and to the provision of pharmaceutical care.